 Jeri Moomaw, Founder & Executive Director

 In 2016, Jeri was awarded by the U.S. Department of Justice Office of Justice Programs for her work in improving the lives of trafficking survivors.
-She is a consultant for the U.S. Department of Homeland Security Blue Campaign and a member of the U.S. Department of Justice Office of Victim of Crime and the U.S. Department of Health & Human Services Office on Trafficking in Persons consultant networks as a human trafficking subject matter expert.
-She has dedicated her life and worked for the past 17 years with youth and adult high-risk individuals, developing and overseeing programs, creating curriculum and training content to combat commercial sexual exploitation, human trafficking, gangs and violence against youth and women.
+She is a consultant for the U.S. Department of Homeland Security Blue Campaign and a member of the U.S. Department of Justice Office for Victim of Crime and the U.S. Department of Health & Human Services Office on Trafficking in Persons consultant networks as a human trafficking subject matter expert.
+She has worked for the past 17 years with youth and adult high-risk individuals, developing and overseeing programs, and creating curriculum and training content to combat commercial sexual exploitation, human trafficking, gangs, and violence against youth and women.
 She is an expert on Native issues and human trafficking in Indian Country.
 As someone who has been personally impacted by this kind of violence, she also knows first-hand the individual and the collective toll it can take.
-Thus, she has made it her mission to bring awareness, education, and tools to equip communities and front-line professionals to be able to recognize and respond to trafficking and violence.
+She has made it her mission to bring awareness, education, and tools to equip communities and front-line professionals to be able to recognize and respond to trafficking and violence.
 Jeri lives in Olympia, WA with her husband, Alan, and is a proud mother and grandmother.

 Roxanne white, MMIWG & INDIGENOUS OUTREACH COORDINATOR